 Your doctor will order, from the hospital’s pharmacy, whatever medication you may need while you are here.
 For your safety, do not take medications brought from home.
 It is very important to let your nurse know the names of all medications you are taking.
 Medications from home must be taken home by family members or given to your nurse for storage in our pharmacy until your discharge.

 Sullivan County Community Hospital conducts routine safety drills to maintain our staff’s competence in handling emergency situations.
 These are conducted for your safety and include fire drills, tornado drills, and others.
 If a drill is conducted in your area, please follow all instructions.
 Please be assured that if a real fire or emergency situation were to occur, our staff will respond quickly to maintain your safety.

-Maintenance personnel are responsible for controlling traffic and short-term parking on hospital lots.
-They also investigate any incident involving the personal safety of patients, employees and visitors.
-To report an incident anywhere in or around the hospital, notify the Department Director, Coordinator or Administrator.
+Maintenance personnel is responsible for controlling traffic and short-term parking on hospital lots.
+They also investigate any incident involving the personal safety of patients, employees, and visitors.
+To report an incident anywhere in or around the hospital, notify the Department Director, Coordinator, or Administrator.